Frogs, conservation and the importance of local knowledge

-Cool Earth works closely with PNG Universities and local schools to bring together local biodiversity knowledge with science.
-The schools we work with want to develop teaching resources which link the national biology curriculum to children’s’ home environment.
-These include local wildlife, maps and information about forest services.
-On a practical level, Cool Earth’s Biodiversity Officers engage children with the wildlife and forest around them.
-They do this using camera traps, trips into the forest and fun workshops.
+Cool Earth works closely with Papua New Guinea universities and schools to bring together local biodiversity knowledge with science.
+The schools we work with develop teaching resources that link the national biology curriculum to the rainforest.
+These include local wildlife, maps and information the rainforest.
+On a practical level, our Biodiversity Officers engage children with the wildlife and rainforest around them.
+They do this using camera traps, trips into the rainforest and interactive workshops.

 During one of the University of Goroka’s research trips to Wabumari, members of the local community trekked into the forest with the researchers, and learned how to capture and identify frogs from guide books and scientific keys.
 Sixteen species were found, including this tiny microhylid frog, and it is thought that some of these may be new discoveries.